How much money do YouTubers make? Come down the rabbit hole with me and learn how to make money on YouTube.

 Example of real CPM earnings in the lifestyle Vlogging niche:

 Shelby Church shared how she improved her CMP in 2019.
-In January 2019, she was only earning as little as $1.55 per 1000 views.
+In January 2019, she only earned as little as $1.55 per 1000 views.
 By creating videos above 10 minutes, she was able to add more mid-roll ads, and in just 6 months, she has increased her CPM to $4!

-This shows that if you want to make money on YouTube, you need to be strategic and intentional with every video you create.
+This shows that if you want to make money on YouTube, you must be strategic and intentional with every video you create.

 2. Affiliate marketing

-YouTubers often recommend a service, a product, or a company that they use, and they get a commission if someone signs up or buys something.
+YouTubers often recommend a service, product, or company they use, and they get a commission if someone signs up or buys something.

 The most popular ways to make money with affiliate marketing are:

-You will normally find affiliate links in the video description.
+You will generally find affiliate links in the video description.

 Affiliate marking is a great way to generate passive income from a YouTube channel.

-After all, people are already watching and would probably love to know what brands YouTubers are wearing or what books they are reading.
+After all, people are already watching and would probably love to know what brands YouTubers wear or what books they read.

 3. Products